-Children cannot become self-disciplined unless adults teach them right from wrong.
-At Cedar Tree Academy, children will be taught the expectations for correct behavior and encouraged to live and act accordingly.
 When children know something is wrong, and choose to do it anyway, consequences will follow to communicate that the behavior is not acceptable and will not be tolerated in our school.
-The following chart will be used as a guide to help children self- regulate.
+The following chart will be used as a guide to help keep families informed of consequences for the unacceptable choices they make.